Almiraat/goFPU/README.md

 It's Hisham from FPU :)

 That email you just received?
 Well, it was a fake (Sorry, no rewards... and no secret lottery this year).
 And that FPU Login page you just clicked through?
 Well, yes, it was also a fake.
 The good news is, it's only me who's sitting on this side of the screen.
-It could have been someone else much... "badder" :)
+A friend, in other words.
+It could have been someone else.... much, much "badder" :)

 But let me be honest with you.
 I could have fallen for this.
 Anyone could have fallen for this.
 So don't feel guilty.
 And, anyway, no one is going to be named or shamed :)